 If you don’t know what needs to happen in order to reach your goal, do not make excuses.
 It’s your responsibility (and yours alone) to become a master problem-solver if you want to be successful in business.
 You need to do the research, find creative solutions, learn from other more experienced experts and be the master of your own destiny.

-While I always start by hand-drawing out my action plans for major projects so I can visualize everything easily, each deliverable quickly makes it's way into my Trello workflow.
-Every major project like a course, book or new website gets it's own Trello board which serves as my project management home base.
-Here's a snapshot of what my Launch While Working Course development and launch plan looks like.
+While I always start by hand-drawing out my action plans for major projects so I can visualize everything easily, each deliverable quickly makes it’s way into my Trello workflow.
+Every major project like a course, book or new website gets it’s own Trello board which serves as my project management home base.
+Here’s a snapshot of what my course development and launch plan looks like.

 Each deliverable has a due date, which helps me prioritize what needs to be completed first before moving onto the next task.
-I use this same system to manage my deliverables and goals for my business as a freelance content marketer as well.
+I use this same system to manage my deliverables and goals for my business as a content marketing consultant where I’m brought on to help Fortune 500 brands and high-growth startups to build and execute on a content marketing strategy.

 Evaluating New Opportunities